 The Cosmopolitan of Las Vegas undoubtedly adds fashionista cred to the Vegas strip and over a decade since its opening, it continues to deliver a more contemporary, forward-thinking experience than its counterparts, even forgoing valuable casino space to drinking, dining and shopping, to great effect.

-With 3,000 rooms and a heaving passing trade, it’s far from an oasis of calm.
-With this, the opportunity for a VIP experience is compromised, and the property’s staff often came across somewhat stressed, processing the conveyor belt of punters.
-This said, we were fully aware where we were; and despite the throng, the Cosmopolitan was the perfect Vegas all-in-one.
+With its size and a heaving passing trade, it’s far from an oasis of calm.
+And with this, the opportunity for a truly VIP experience is sometimes compromised.
+Sadly, the property’s staff often came across as somewhat stressed, processing a conveyor belt of punters rather than delivering the dedicated service required of guests used to abject luxury.

 That said, we were fully aware of where we were and despite the ongoing throng, the Cosmopolitan was a good, Vegas all-in-one.